Rashtriya e Market Service: UMP – Unified Market Platform

 Market linkage through online platform has benefited the farmers by creating a conducive growth oriented eco-system.
 The stakeholders now have access to all markets of his interest and can trade online with settlement through banks.
-Real time information of quantity/quality and prices can now be accessed by use of Kiosk, Mobile Apps etc. This resulted in participation of traders from neighboring states.
+Real time information of quantity/quality and prices can now be accessed through Kiosks, Mobile Apps, etc. This resulted in participation of traders from neighboring states.

 e) Efficient trade mechanism and documentation:

 The lots are made available for bidding at assigned bidding slots, being online the trade is performed in minimum time possible.
 The transaction data is stored in UMP and can be accessed for reconciliation.
 The Computerized billing provides proper documentation and can be re-printed from Kiosks provided in market yard.
 Online payment facility to farmer's accounts enable timely payment to farmers account without any deductions from the actual amount.

 f) Quality awareness among farmers has increased:

 To increase the outside traders’ participation and to facilitate quality-based bidding, ReMS initiated to bring quality analysis of the commodities.
 Well-equipped quality assaying labs with automated assaying machines were established in 40 APMC's.
 Free of cost assaying facility has encouraged farmers to opt for assaying of produce and display the report on UMP.